esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 ## Warnings
-:::warning Losing connectivity with your devices Before you apply the above procedure, make sure devices already provisioned to esthesis Core have been issued with a certificate signed by the CA used above.
+:::warning Losing connectivity with your devices Before you apply the above procedure, make sure devices already provisioned to esthesis CORE have been issued with a certificate signed by the CA used above.
 Otherwise, they will lose connectivity to the MQTT broker.